wleoncio/pomodoro/README.md

 This is a pomodoro timer for linux.
 It's based on a script created by [James Miranda](jameswpm@gmail.com), which is based on a Superuser [answer written by myself](https://superuser.com/questions/224265/pomodoro-timer-for-linux/669811#669811) back in 2013.

 After many years jumping from Pomodoro timer to Pomodoro timer, I decided to start using this again because I gave up trying to find a perfect solution elsewhere.
-Now I can't stop using this script.
-It may not be the best for you, but it suits my needs perfectly.
+Now I can't stop using this script, so I decided to continue working on it and publishing it because why not?
+This may not be the best pomodoro solution for you, but it suits my needs like no other competing software.

 # Licence